Changelog#

 Upgrade warning#

-If you are using Axis.options
+If you are using Axis.options, please transition to Axis.traits. traits

 includes all the old options, along with some new traits, and matches the